-Percocet, also known as “White Collar Heroin,” is a controlled substance.
-It is classified by the US Drug Enforcement Agency (DEA) as a Schedule II substance which means it has a high potential for abuse and addiction, but it still has some accepted medical uses.
+Percocet, or “White Collar Heroin,” is a controlled substance.
+It is classified by the US Drug Enforcement Agency (DEA) as a Schedule II substance, which means it has a high potential for abuse and addiction but still has some accepted medical uses.
 In large dosages, someone who abuses yellow Percocet feels a euphoria or “high” as those who abuse heroin, which is why Percocet is so addicting.

 What Does a Percocet Pill Look Like?

 The majority of Percocet pills are yellow and oval in appearance.
 However, in other situations, they might be spherical and either white or blue.
 The most typical Percocet dosages vary from 2.5mg to 10mg.

 If you look closely at fake tablets to recognize if it’s a fake yellow Percocet, you may see that the pressed 30s are uneven or that the pill itself isn’t as smooth as it would be if you picked it up from the drugstore.
 Furthermore, authentic yellow Percocet tablets are generally lighter in color than counterfeit pills.

 - Strength: 650 mg / 10 mg

 - Color: Yellow

 - Shape: Elliptical/Oval